ga-group/comcat/tree+def.md

       Main by-product of the palm kernel oil extraction.
     - #### 202640  Cake and Meal of Cottonseed
       Residue of cottonseed after oil extraction.
+    - #### 202690  Other Cake and Meal of Rosids
+      Cake and meals of oil seeds of the rosid clade
+      - #### 20269040  Cake and Meal of Mustard Seed
+        Residue of mustard seeds after oil extraction.
   - #### 2030  Sugar Crops and Vegetal Sweeteners
     Crops that yield sweet-tasting soluble carbohydrates or substances that when added to food or drink impart the flavour of sweetness.
     - #### 203010  Sugar Cane